tmlima/masters_dissertation/README.md

-            ├── html                      # Html output for each text ├── xml                       # Xml output for each text ├── EvaluationResults.txt     # Results for MUC, Bcube, CEAFe and CoNLL Avg ├── parameters.txt            # Execution parameters: CORP version and semantic resources ├── log.txt                   # Execution log file
+            ├── html                      # Html output for each text ├── xml                       # Xml output for each text ├── EvaluationResults.txt     # Results for MUC, Bcube, CEAFe and CoNLL Avg ├── parameters.txt            # Parameters set for the execution and CORP version ├── log.txt                   # Execution log file
             ├── SemEvalOut.txt            # SemEval generated
     └── parameters.json                   # Parameters file

 To change the input files, copy the texts and SemEval file into input folder.
-Folder `corpora` contains the corpora used for the experiments in the same file structure CORP uses.
+Folder [corpora](corpora) contains the corpora used for the experiments in the same file structure as CORP input.

 # Configuration file